Winter canola planting considerations

 - Winter canola will compensate for a poor plant stand; however, it is important to obtain as uniform a stand as possible to facilitate optimum plant development, winter survival, weed control, and uniform plant maturity.
 A seeding rate of 3.5 to 5 pounds per acre (approximately 350,000 to 500,000 seeds per acre at a 100,000 seeds per lb seed size) is recommended for open-pollinated varieties in narrow row spacing.
 Because of the higher seed costs of hybrids, it is recommended to plant them on a pure live seed basis.
 The recommended seeding rate is 250,000 to 300,000 pure live seeds per acre in narrow rows.

 - More producers are experimenting with canola planted in 30-inch rows.
 Producers are able to obtain more accurate depth control, precision seed metering, and residue removal from the seed row with row crop planters.
-Generally, yields may be reduced by 10% going from 15 inches to 30 inches under dryland conditions.
+Generally, yields may be slightly reduced moving from 15 inches to 30 inches under dryland conditions.
 However, producers are able to reduce their seeding rate to 1.5 to 3.0 lb per acre (about 135,000 to 270,000 pure live seeds per acre at a 90,000 seed per lb seed weight).
 Planting an open-pollinated variety or hybrid with prolific branching will also increase the profitability of canola planted in 30-inch rows.

 - It is important to check drill calibration.
 Some drills may require a speed reduction kit to obtain the optimum rate without damaging seed.
 Some producers planting on 7.5-inch spacing will plug every other row unit and plant on 15-inch spacing so the drill does not have to be slowed as much.